 - Literally spineless, they're all "aquatic invertebrates"

-- They can live about two to five years
+- They can live about 2 to 5 years

-- They grow between 1 to 3 inches long, depending on the species
+- They grow between 1 to 3 inches (3-8 cm) long, depending on the species

 - They sometimes can share a tank with tropical fish

-- Crustaceans such as shrimp and crabs shed their skin in order to get bigger
+- Shrimp and crabs shed their skin in order to grow

-Set up the aquarium at least one day before you add any invertebrates.
+Set up the aquarium at least 1 day before you add any shrimp, crabs or snails.

 Aquarium and stand

-- The minimum size of your aquarium depends on how many animals and fish you have and how big they will be as adults.
-A rule of thumb: The aquarium should have one gallon of water for every inch of fully-grown shrimp, crab or snail, plus any fish.
+- The minimum size of your aquarium depends on how many invertebrates and fish you have and how big they will be as adults.
+A rule of thumb: The aquarium should have 1 gallon of water for every inch of fully-grown shrimp, crab or snail, plus any fish.

 - The aquarium should be near a power source in a low-traffic area, away from direct sunlight and drafts.